hugsy/gef/docs/commands/name-break.md

 ## Command name-break ##

 The command `name-break` (alias `nb`) can be used to set a breakpoint on a location with a name assigned to it.

 Every time this breakpoint is hit, the specified name will also be shown in the `extra` section to make it easier to keep an overview when using multiple breakpoints in a stripped binary.

-`name-break <NAME> [LOCATION]`
+`name-break name [address]`

-`LOCATION` may be a linespec, address, or explicit location, same as specified for `break`.
-If `LOCATION` isn't specified, it will create the breakpoint at the current instruction pointer address.
+`address` may be a linespec, address, or explicit location, same as specified for `break`.
+If `address` isn't specified, it will create the breakpoint at the current instruction pointer address.

 Examples: